tigrisa/bitrix_utils/README.md

 -   Install python, pip and pipx
     -   For win: pip install pipx
     -   For linux: sudo apt install pipx && pipx ensurepath
+-   Install a project from this repo https://gitlab-klmn.ascon.net/kondrikov/tasks
 -   For the Linux scheduler your system must use systemd

 ## Installation